 How to Install an Under Sink Water Filter Faucet

 I installed a Filterete under counter water filter system with a dedicated filtered water faucet for under a hundred buckaroos.
-The replacement water filters run around $30.00, last six months, and reduces select VOCs including the herbicide Atrazine, the pesticide Toxaphene (my development was zoned farm before they built our house), lead, cryptosporidium and giardia cysts, sediment, rust, dirt, and select pharmaceuticals.
+The replacement water filters are less than $30.00 (I buy mine for even less than that though Amazon's Subscribe and Save, not to mention we get free shipping on our filters each month through Amazon Prime) last six months, and reduces select VOCs including the herbicide Atrazine, the pesticide Toxaphene (my development was zoned farm before they built our house), lead, cryptosporidium and giardia cysts, sediment, rust, dirt, and select pharmaceuticals.
 Perfect!
 Just what we want.

-If you are in a buying or researching mood the official name of our under sink water purifier is the Filterete High Performance Drinking Water System.
+If you are in a buying or researching mood the official name of our under sink water purifier is the Filterete High Performance Drinking Water System (read more about it here.).

 Let’s install this bad boy!